opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 To define a detector:

 1. On the **Security Analytics** home page or the **Detectors** page, choose **Create detector**.
-1. Give the detector a name, and optionally, a description.
+1. Give the detector a name and, optionally, a description.
 1. In the **Data source** section, select one or more sources for the log data.
 Use an asterisk (*) to indicate a wildcard pattern.
 When selecting multiple data sources, their logs must be of the same type.
 We recommend creating separate detectors for different log types.

 1. In the **Detection** section, select a log type and review the detection rules and field mappings.
 Do the following: